aka: Random Teleportation

 - Hiro Nakamura in the latest season of Heroes

-- In the re-imagined Battlestar Galactica, inputting no co-ordinates into the FTL drive and activating it will result in a random jump, that carries no small risk with it — you could end up anywhere, even inside a sun.
+- In Battlestar Galactica (2003), inputting no co-ordinates into the FTL drive and activating it will result in a random jump, that carries no small risk with it — you could end up anywhere, even inside a sun.
 It's only ever done as a last resort, most notably by the battlestar Pegasus' last-ditch escape from the Scorpia Fleet Shipyards.
 In the finale, Starbuck enters a series of random coordinates as the Cylon homebase launches the last of its defenses and begins to explode around them, based on the notes to the recurring music connected to her father and the final five cylons.
 Galactica ends up jumping to a point in orbit of Earth (ours, not the radioactive one from earlier in the series)

 - This happens once in a while in the various Stargate Verse series.